samtopper/Hyderabad-Famous-locations-info/README.md

-# Historical places in Hyderabad, Telangana.
+# Places to visit in Hyderabad, Telangana.

 ## Overview